-Yesterday, Sam and I were sat in the Health Centre waiting room.
+Yesterday, Sam and I encountered a grumpy old man.
+We were sat in the Health Centre waiting room.
 There were 4 other people in there too… 2 girls aged about 12-14 their parent, and an elderly man.
 If you read my blog often, you’ll know Sam has Autism.
 He doesn’t talk (yet) but makes plenty of noise.
 We sat down and Sam immediately started to pace the floor, smiling, giggling and making happy noises. (“Eeeeeeee” and “row row row” for the most part).

 The elderly man was sat right next to the toy box (despite there being around 20 other empty seats).
 Sam kept going over to it to look at the books.
 On about Sam’s 5th walk over to the toy box, he made an excited “eeeeeeeee” sound, and the elderly man snarled, “Shut the f**k up” at him.
 It wasn’t loud enough for the receptionist to hear (who was around 30 feet away), but the 2 girls spun round and looked as shocked as I did.
 Thankfully, Sam doesn’t have the understanding to know what the old man said, and he is never told to shut up, so he didn’t quieten down.

 I was so shocked by the turn of events, that all I could manage to say was, “Really”?
 Before bringing Sam in for the biggest hug.
 (For my own benefit, I’ll admit).
 We were called through shortly after this (thankfully), and I made a point of telling the dentist what he’d said.
 She looked appalled too and apologised on his behalf.
 So… what would I like to say to the grumpy old man……?